Total Views

 The Modern Approach: Use a Plug-and-Play Editor

-The smarter move in 2026 is to embed a purpose-built editor that already gives you the Notion-like experience out of the box — then focus your engineering time on the parts of your SaaS that actually differentiate you.
+The smarter move in 2026 is to embed a purpose-built editor that gives you the Notion-like experience out of the box.
+Then focus your engineering time on what actually differentiates your SaaS.

 That's exactly what Eddyter was built for.

-Eddyter is built on Meta's Lexical framework (the same modern foundation powering many Notion-style editors) and ships with everything you need for a Notion-like experience:
+Eddyter is built on Meta's Lexical framework — the same modern foundation powering many Notion-style editors.
+It ships with everything you need for a Notion-like experience:

 - ✅ Slash commands — type